+#UD If EM in CR0 is set.
 If CPUID feature flag FXSR is 0.

-If instruction is preceded by a LOCK override prefix.

-#AC If this exception is disabled a general protection exception (#GP) is signaled if the memory operand is not aligned on a 16-byte boundary, as described above.
+If instruction is preceded by a LOCK override prefix. #AC If this exception is disabled a general protection exception (#GP) is signaled if the memory operand is not aligned on a 16-byte boundary, as described above.
 If the alignment check exception (#AC) is enabled (and the CPL is 3), signaling of #AC is not guaranteed and may vary with implementation, as follows.
 In all implementations where #AC is not signaled, a general protection exception is signaled in its place.
 In addition, the width of the alignment check may also vary with implementation.
-For instance, for a given implementation, an alignment check exception might be signaled for a 2-byte misalignment, whereas a general protection exception might be signaled for all other misalignments (4-, 8-, or 16-byte misalignments).
+For instance, for a given implementation, an alignment check exception might be signaled for a 2-byte misalignment, whereas a general protection misalignments).

-#GP(0) If memory operand is not aligned on a 16-byte boundary, regardless of

-Interrupt 13 If any part of the operand lies outside the effective address space from 0
+#GP(0) If memory operand is not aligned on a 16-byte boundary, regardless of segment.
+Interrupt 13 If any part of the operand lies outside the effective address space from 0 to FFFFH. #NM If TS in CR0 is set. #UD If EM in CR0 is set.
 If CPUID feature flag FXSR is 0.
 If instruction is preceded by a LOCK override prefix.

+exception might be signaled for all other misalignments (4-, 8-, or 16-byte

-#AC For unaligned memory reference if the current privilege level is 3.
+#PF(fault-code) For a page fault. #AC For unaligned memory reference if the current privilege level is 3.